Vladimir Guerrero: Anaheim Angels / Los Angeles Angels of Anaheim

-2009 season

 In 2009, Guerrero was named number 37 on the Sporting News list of the 50 greatest current players in baseball.
 A panel of 100 baseball people, many of them members of the Baseball Hall of Fame and winners of major baseball awards, was polled to arrive at the list.

 On August 10, Guerrero hit his 400th career home run off Tampa Bay Rays pitcher Russ Springer.
 On August 26, he recorded his 1,000th career hit as an Angel, a single off Detroit Tigers pitcher Edwin Jackson.
 This hit made Guerrero only the fourth player (following Frank Robinson, Dave Winfield, and Fred McGriff) to record 1,000 hits as both a National League player and as an American League player.

 On October 11, in the ninth inning, Guerrero delivered a two-run single, off Jonathan Papelbon of the Boston Red Sox, scoring Bobby Abreu and Chone Figgins.
 The clutch base knock gave the Angels a 7–6 lead and eventually the win to finally advance to the ALCS, beating the Red Sox for the first time ever in the postseason.
-It was called "the biggest hit in Vlad's career."

 2009 was the first time that Guerrero had a batting average below .300 (.295), an OPS below .800 (.794), or a doubles total less than 20 (16).